-Extinguishing a fire in an EV is generally more challenging than with petrol or diesel cars.
+Extinguishing a fire in a battery-electric vehicle (BEV) is generally more challenging than with petrol or diesel cars.
 This is because the lithium-ion battery continues to be at risk of reigniting, even after the initial fire has been extinguished.

 Emergency first responders, like firefighters, are less familiar with electric car incidents.
 Therefore, they will continue to require specialised training to deal with fire incidents involving EVs, as the number of electric cars on the road increase.
 Do keep in mind emergency crews have had many decades of experience in dealing with petrol and diesel fires.
-In time, an EV catching fire will not make as many headlines!
+In time, a battery-electric vehicle (BEV) catching fire will not make as many headlines!

 Is It True That A Fire In A Petrol Car Spreads Faster Than An Electric Car?

 In general, a fire from a lithium-ion batteries will take longer to start and spread, compared to a petrol or diesel fire.
 In a number of EV crashes the driver has been able to exit carefully before the fire has spread.
 This is critical as every second matters following a road accident.
 However, more data will need to be collected, over time, to conclude comprehensively on this matter.
 Do keep in mind that EVs make up less than 5% of the cars on UK roads.